RonaldTinashe/Morabaraba.Core/README.md

 * Each player has a hand of cows of single shade
 * The shades may either be dark or light

+## History

+* The history keeps collects combinations of
+    * Each move
+    * The board after the move was actioned
+    * The shade of the player who made the move
+* The history can report a particular player's previous turn
+* The history can report if there has been a shot in the past ten moves
+* The history can replay the game till the most recent move

 ## Gameplay